mkuegeler/AbstractInterface/README.md

 # AbstractInterface
-A interactive SVG web interface
+An interactive SVG web interface using vue.js